Charles N. DeGlopper

-Charles Neilans DeGlopper (November 30, 1921–June 9, 1944) was a soldier of the United States Army who posthumously received the Medal of Honor, the highest award of the U.S. military, for his heroic actions and sacrifice of life during the early stages of the Battle of Normandy in World War II.
+Charles Neilans DeGlopper (November 30, 1921 – June 9, 1944) was a soldier of the United States Army who posthumously received the Medal of Honor, the highest award of the U.S. military, for his heroic actions and sacrifice of life during the early stages of the Battle of Normandy in World War II.

-A Grand Island, New York native, DeGlopper was the only soldier from the 325th Glider Infantry Regiment to receive the Medal of Honor.
+A Grand Island, New York, native, DeGlopper was the only soldier from the 325th Glider Infantry Regiment to receive the Medal of Honor.
 He was also the only World War II soldier from the 82nd Airborne Division of the U.S. Army to receive the award for action during the Normandy Campaign.

+Early life

+DeGlopper was born on November 30, 1921, to Mary Neilans DeGlopper and Charles Leonard DeGlopper.
+His family home was located at 2176 Fix Road, Grand Island, New York, and he attended School #5 on Baseline and Bush Roads in Grand Island.
+In June 1941, he graduated from Tonawanda High School before entering the Army in November 1942.
+After training at Camp Croft, South Carolina, he was sent overseas in April 1943 and served in the 82nd Airborne Division in North Africa, Sicily, elsewhere in Italy, and France.

 82nd Airborne Division Service

-Charles N. DeGlopper entered the United States Army in November 1942.
-He trained at Camp Croft, South Carolina.
-He was deployed overseas in April 1943, where he served in North Africa, Sicily, Italy and France.
-He was ultimately killed in action on June 9, 1944 in La Fière, Manche, Normandy, France.